 Before transferring, it’s important to check your current pension/s to make sure you won't lose any valuable benefits or guarantees as a result — and to check you won’t incur any excessive exit fees.
 An adviser will be able to help you with all this.

 You should also be aware that there’s no guarantee that charges will be lower or investment performance better if you transfer, and you could miss out on market growth while the transfer takes place.
 If you change your mind your pension provider may not reinstate your previous benefits.
 You should check whether benefits such as your tax-free cash entitlement are comparable with your current pension, too.

 We recommend that you speak to a financial adviser if you're at all unsure about what to do with your pension.
 They can assess your situation and tell you if transferring your pensions is right for you.
 Please bear in mind that a financial adviser may charge to give advice.

-If your pension contains ‘safeguarded benefits’ and is valued at over £30,000 you must get regulated advice before transferring.
+If your pension contains ‘safeguarded benefits’, you must get regulated advice before transferring.
 These benefits typically come with defined benefit (final salary) schemes and schemes that include guaranteed annuity rates.
 This rule is for your protection, ensuring you’re fully aware of the pros and cons of transferring this type of pension.

 This article is not intended to give advice or a personal recommendation; it’s simply to get you thinking about your options.
 Transferring your pension or pensions can be a complex decision.
 If you're unsure whether it's right for you, you should seek financial advice.